dib-lab/elvers/docs/trimmomatic.md

 Your main output directory will be determined by your config file: by default it is `BASENAME_out` (you specify BASENAME).

-Trimmomatic will output quality control files in the `preprocess` subdirectory of this output directory.
+Trimmomatic will output files in the `preprocess` subdirectory of this output directory.
 All outputs will contain `*.trim.fq.gz`.

 ## Modifying Params for Trimmomatic: